klmnden/azure-docs.tr-tr/articles/azure-stack/azure-stack-solution-template-kubernetes-cluster-add.md

 1. Seçin **+ Azure'dan Ekle**.

-1. Girin `Custom Script for Linux`.
+1. `Custom Script for Linux` yazın.

 1. Aşağıdaki profil komut dosyasını seçin:
     - **Teklif**: Linux 2.0 için özel betik